Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Jenkins.md

 #### **2. Access Control**
 Jenkins uses a two-pronged approach to access control:
 - **Authentication (Security Realm):** Determines user identity and group memberships.
-Jenkins supports various authentication methods, including its own user database, LDAP, Active Directory, and third-party identity providers[11].
+- Jenkins supports various authentication methods, including its own user database, LDAP, Active Directory, and third-party identity providers.
 - **Authorization (Authorization Strategy):** Controls what users can do.
 Jenkins offers several authorization strategies, such as "Anyone can do anything," "Legacy mode," "Logged-in users can do anything," and "Matrix-based security," which provides fine-grained control over user permissions[11].

 #### **3. Secure Plugin Management**